 Mind: Get the mind dumping

 - 1 Inktober art piece per day: I've attempted this challenge in the last couple years.
-Some past ideas were too ambitious and usually aimed to please others.
+Many past ideas were too ambitious and usually aimed to please others.
 This time, I'm trying to use it to illustrate whatever comes to mind and interests me the most - it's a visual brain dump.

 - 1 journal entry per day: Journaling is something I've done quite seldomly - it's often forgotten about when life gets busy.
 However, it doesn't take much time, and it helps declutter and organise one's mind.
 Putting something down in the real world allows you to look at your thoughts and ideas differently.